xrchz/rocketarb/README.md

    - Pass the `--help` to see more options if something goes wrong.
    - A typical flow might involve, first: `./scripts/rocketarb-docker.sh --dry-run`
    - Then if that succeeds without any reverts: `./scripts/rocketarb-docker.sh`
-   - If you want to deposit another minipool, delete or move the `bundle.json` file first to avoid trying to resume the previous deposit.

 If you have used `rocketarb` before and want to upgrade to the latest version, you can simply run: